napari/napari/docs/explanations/rendering.md

 In the end there are two different types of speed: framerate and load time.
 As long as the chunk size is not too big we should be able to get a good framerate.
 However loading speed can be trickier and can depend on many factors.

 Sometimes there is a tradeoff, perhaps we can speed up loading by slowing the framerate a bit.
 Hopefully we can come up with defaults that work well for most situations, but we'll probably need to provide a way for the user to tune the chunk size and other parameters if necessary.

 ## Octree

 To solve [#1320](https://github.com/napari/napari/issues/1320) our chunks will be layers.
 The ChunkManager can write the data into the `Image` object for those layers.
-However with [#845](https://github.com/napari/napari/issues/845) chunks are spatial so we need a new spatial datastructure that can keep track of which chunks are in memory and store the per-chunk data.
+However with [#845](https://github.com/napari/napari/issues/845) and [#1300](https://github.com/napari/napari/issues/1300) chunks are spatial so we need a new spatial datastructure that can keep track of which chunks are in memory and store the per-chunk data.
 We are going to use an octree.
 See [Apple's](https://developer.apple.com/documentation/gameplaykit/gkoctree) nice illustration of an octree: